criminy-git/to-do-list/README.md

-# App to write daily to do list, cross off items and add new items
+# App to write daily to do list

 What I learned during this project (February 2022):
 - Working with nested components